Fact-checked by the CapitalLendingNews editorial team

 What credit score do I need for digital loans as a freelance writer?

 Most fintech platforms accept scores as low as 560–580.
-However, scores above 670 unlock APRs in the single digits or low teens, while sub-620 scores typically land in the 25–36% APR range.
-Improving your score before applying materially reduces total loan cost.
+Scores above 670 access APRs in the single digits or low teens, while sub-620 scores typically land in the 25–36% APR range.
+Improving your score before applying materially reduces total loan cost, so if you are close to a tier threshold, a few months of credit-building is worth the wait.

 How do I prove income for a personal loan when I have irregular freelance earnings?